EPFL-LCSB/remind/README.rst

 Quick start
 ===========
-As a demo following examples can be run for the 2-member honeybee gut community after building
+As a demo following examples can be run for the 2-member honeybee gut community after building the environment or insid ethe docker
+This tutorial aims to show the step to use our framework.
+Can be adapted to any community with the desired extracellular environment.

 .. code:: bash
         cd /